-Amazon Web Services provides on-demand cloud services to enterprises worldwide on a pay-as-you-go basis.
+Amazon Web Services provides on-demand cloud services to enterprises all around the world on a pay-as-you-go basis.
 AWS is used by platforms like Slack and Netflix to provide continuous uptime 24 hours a day, seven days a week.
 Even when COVID-19 has a negative influence on enterprises and the workforce, AWS is assisting its clients in handling the surge in demand while working from home.
-Infrastructure as a service (IAAS), software as a service (SAAS), and platform as a service are among the services available (PAAS).
 AWS' services comprise networking, storage, remote computing, mobile development, email, analytics, and security, to name a few.
 It provides a Virtual Private Cloud (VPC) that does not interact with other networks, enhancing virtual privacy.
 In addition, Identity and Access Management (IAM) is an AWS introductory feature.
 This feature makes it easier to create groups of users.

-Microsoft has the most prominent enterprise customer base of the three main companies, owing to the widespread adoption of Microsoft Windows, Microsoft 365 (previously Office 365), and Microsoft Dynamics.
+Microsoft has the largest enterprise customer base of the three main companies, owing to widespread adoption of Microsoft Windows, Microsoft 365 (previously Office 365), and Microsoft Dynamics.
 It's proven simple for many customers to layer new Microsoft Azure cloud services on top of current technologies.
-Microsoft Azure's integration with business intelligence tools (especially Power BI), industry-specific solutions (for example, Microsoft Cloud for Retail or Microsoft Cloud for Manufacturing), and a significant focus on enterprise support are key differentiators.
-On its websites, Microsoft advertises nine separate IoT cloud services.
-Microsoft's key solution for data intake into the cloud via IoT devices is Azure IoT Hub.
-The service offers secure connectivity with IoT devices as well as device management features, including device provisioning.
+Microsoft Azure's integration with business intelligence tools (especially Power BI), industry-specific solutions (for example, Microsoft Cloud for Retail or Microsoft Cloud for Manufacturing), and a significant focus on enterprise support are all key differentiators.
+On its website, Microsoft advertises nine separate IoT cloud services.
+Its key solution for data intake into the cloud via IoT devices is Azure IoT Hub.
+The service offers secure connectivity with IoT devices as well as device management features including device provisioning.

 Source: Flexera 2021 State of the Cloud Report

-The importance of the cloud for organizational continuity with remote workforces and smooth online collaboration has been highlighted by the pandemic and remote working scenarios.
+The importance of the cloud for organizational continuity with remote workforces and smooth online collaboration has been highlighted by pandemic and remote working scenarios.
 In all companies, the use of public clouds is rapidly increasing.
 For instance, in May 2021, PayPal increased its multi-year Google Cloud cooperation as Covid-19 promoted a surge in online payments.
-This expansion has resulted in a massive increase in public cloud spending, which may have been further boosted by the COVID-19 outbreak.
-As per the Flexera survey report, 36 percent of businesses spent more than $12 million per year on IT, and 83 percent reported that they spent more than $1.2 million per year on cloud computing.
-These percentages are up from last year when 20% of businesses reported annual spending of more than $12 million, and 74% reported annual spending of more than $1.2 million.
+This expansion has resulted in a huge increase in public cloud spending, which may have been boosted even further by the COVID-19 outbreak.
+As per the Flexera survey report, 36 percent of businesses spent more than $12 million per year on IT, and 83 percent reported that they spend more than $1.2 million per year on cloud computing.
+These percentages are up from last year when 20% of businesses reported annual spending of more than $12 million and 74% reported annual spending of more than $1.2 million.